tangziyi001/MusicQR/README.md

 # Final Project for Large Scale Web Application

 This is the repository for final project of CSCI-UA480 Large Scale Web Application.

+## Database
+MySQL
+### Configure DB
+When the application is run on a new machine, make sure to install mysql and run ./install_db

+## Development
+It is recommanded to run local test on Linux machine.
+Follow the README.txt to setup the environment and tools

+## Deployment
+Django Application: ubuntu@35.163.220.222
+Relational Database:
+Batch Job and RPC Server: ubuntu@35.164.168.170